 La Garrotxa, the Volcanic Region of Catalonia, is one of the most beautiful, unique yet undiscovered regions of Catalonia.
-Set between the Pyrenees and Costa Brava, and part of the Girona Pyrenees region, in the province of Girona, La Garrotxa borders with France on the northern parts, and it’s about 120 km from Barcelona, and 45 km from Girona.
+Set between the Pyrenees and Costa Brava, and part of the Girona Pyrenees region, in the province of Girona, La Garrotxa borders with France on the northern parts, and it’s about 120 km from Barcelona and 45 km from Girona.

 Why Visit La Garroxa?

-There obviously are tourists in Garrotxa, but most of them are local ones, coming for a day trip or for a weekend getaway from Barcelona, or from the neighboring regions of France, on the other side of the Pyrenees.
-And those that visit come prepared, knowing that restaurants may not open at all on a Sunday, or that there’s no place to have breakfast on a Monday morning, because hotels and coffee shops deserve a rest day as well (yep, that happened to me and it was perfectly ok!).
+And those that visit come prepared, knowing that restaurants may not open at all on a Sunday or that there’s no place to have breakfast on a Monday morning because hotels and coffee shops deserve a rest day as well (yep, that happened to me and it was perfectly ok!).

-The overall impression you’ll have is that of a place that throughout time has managed to retain all of its local character, all the while being very welcoming to visitors.
+The overall impression you’ll have is that of a place that, throughout time, has managed to retain all of its local character, all the while being very welcoming to visitors.

 Finally, La Garrotxa is a great destination for all kinds of travelers.
 Whether you like hiking or are looking to discover local history and culture, you will find plenty to be entertained for weeks.
 Solo travelers like myself will find it safe and welcoming, and families with children will find that there are plenty of fun activities to keep even the youngest entertained.